LiJuons/FEAL-NX/README.md

-*Project was done with a help from friend.^
+*Project was done with a help from friend.*